HDMI 2.1 vs. HDMI 2.0: What's the Difference?

-The humble HDMI cable has been one of the most popular options for connecting all sorts of devices for over a decade.
+The humble HDMI cable has been connecting all sorts of devices to all sorts of displays for over a decade.
 Over that time it’s seen huge leaps in its capabilities, data rate, and features, and no more so with the latest generation.
-HDMI 2.1 took the technology through its most dramatic improvement to date, almost tripling bandwidth over the older HDMI 2.0 standard, and providing far broader support for all sorts of visual technologies.
+HDMI 2.1 took the technology through its most dramatic improvement to date, almost tripling bandwidth over the older HDMI 2.0 standard, and providing far broader support for all sorts of visual and audio technologies.

 That doesn't mean older HDMI connections and cables are useless, or even that you should upgrade to HDMI 2.1 just for the sake of it.
 But it means that in a battle of HDMI 2.1 vs. 2.0, it's not much of a contest.

-HDMI 2.1 supports a maximum transmission bit rate of 48 Gbps, compared with HDMI 2.0's mere 18 Gbps.
+Pitting HDMI 2.1 vs 2.0 on raw performance has a very clear outcome.
+Where HDMI 2.1 supports a maximum bandwidth of 48 Gbps, HDMI 2.0 is only capable of a mere 18 Gbps.
 HDMI 2.1 vs HDMI 2.0 cables on max effective data rate is a similar wash, with HDMI 2.1 supporting up to 42.6 Gbps, whereas HDMI 2.0 manages just 14.4 Gbps.
-All that additional bandwidth opens up the HDMI standard to higher resolutions and refresh rates than it ever had before, making it much more competitive with DisplayPort 1.4, even if it still can’t quite match DisplayPort 2.0.
+All that additional bandwidth opens up the HDMI standard to higher resolutions and refresh rates than it ever had before, making it much more competitive with DisplayPort 1.4 and 2.0/2.1.

 HDMI 2.1 offers native support for 4K resolution at high refresh rates like 120Hz, and even up to 144Hz in select cases.
 This made it a great candidate for the main display connection on the latest generations of gaming consoles from Microsoft and Sony.
 Both the Xbox Series X/S and the PlayStation 5 use HDMI 2.1 to deliver 4K 120Hz gaming on supporting TVs and monitors.